The Best Health Resolutions For Every Month Of The Year

 February health resolutions: Get your heart racing

 Celebrate Heart Health Month by focusing on cardio, suggests Joseph Young, MD, hypertension lead and researcher at Kaiser Permanente.
 Because this essential organ is paramount to your vitality and longevity, keeping it in tip-top shape will improve your energy levels and help build endurance.
 “It’s as simple as walking outdoors or indoors at a shopping mall,” he says.
 “Regular, moderate physical activity, or walking 30 minutes a day, five times a week, helps lower blood pressure because exercise helps the heart work more efficiently.
 Pick something you enjoy and make it a habit.”
+Looking to tone your entire bod?
+Here are the best strength training exercises to try.

 March health resolutions: Focus on your eyesight

 Most of us don’t think much about our eyesight until there’s a problem with it.
 “The thought of losing your eyesight is horrible, however, most don’t even do the most basic things to protect it,” shares Vivienne Hau, MD.
 Protecting your peepers is as simple wearing sunglasses with UVA/UVB protection or wearing a wide-brimmed hat.
 “The sun’s harsh rays can damage your eyes causing inflammation, cataracts, tumors, and even cancer,” she explains.
+(For better eyesight, try these foods.)

 April health resolutions: Eat more fruits and veggies